-A delegation of workers at the Harvard-owned DoubleTree Suites by Hilton Hotel Boston presented hotel management with a petition Monday delcaring worker intentions to start the process of considering unionization.
+A delegation of workers at the DoubleTree Suites by Hilton Hotel Boston, which is housed in a Harvard-owned building, presented hotel management with a petition Monday delcaring worker intentions to start the process of considering unionization.

 The petition, which was signed by a majority of the hotel’s workers, outlines their desire to be able to decide without the influence of hotel management whether or not to join UNITE HERE!
 Local 26—the same union that represents Harvard’s dining hall workers.

 “We demand that the owner, Harvard University, and management of the DoubleTree Suites by Hilton Hotel Boston, respect our signatures and agree to a fair process for us to decide whether to have union representation without management interference and intimidation,” the workers wrote in the petition, which they presented to the DoubleTree’s general manger Monday afternoon.

 Brian Lang, the president of UNITE HERE!
 Local 26, said he is hopeful that the University will work to accommodate the workers’ wishes.
 He praised the way the University treated Harvard Law School dining hall workers when they went through the process of joining UNITE HERE!
 Local 26 in December 2011.